 Banks often charge a commitment fee to borrowers for reserving the unused portion of the line of credit.
 For example, if the line of credit goes up to $100,000, and the borrower has borrowed $60,000, then $40,000 is left on the balance of the loan.
 The borrower may be required to pay a commitment fee, of perhaps 0.5%, on the $40,000 that is not being utilized.
 This fee represents the cost of keeping that amount available to the borrower, or committing the money to the borrower, so that it may be accessed as needed.

 There are several advantages to using a line of credit.
-First, a line of credit is flexible.
-It allows the borrower to take out loans as needed and repay them when convenient, within the limits of the contract.
+First, a line of credit (bank line) is flexible.
+It allows the borrower to take out loans as needed.
+Then the borrower repays them when convenient, within the limits of the contract.
 Second, the borrower only pays interest on the portion of the loan that is used, and does not pay interest on the unused portion.
 However, the borrower may have to pay a commitment fee on the unused portion of the loan.
 Also, using a line of credit can reduce the paperwork and administrative tasks involved with taking out loans.